Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 d.
 Nearby Islands You Can Visit

-Sister island Koh Yao Yai is quieter still with stunning sandbar at Laem Had Beach.
+Sister island Koh Yao Yai is even quieter with a stunning sandbar at Laem Had Beach.

 The Koh Hong archipelago offers hidden lagoons and pristine beaches.

-Further afield reach Phi Phi Islands or Krabi’s Railay Beach.
+You can also reach Phi Phi Islands or Krabi’s Railay Beach from here.

 e.
 How to Get There